 |Debt, Commitments and Contingencies||

-On August 14, 2017, the Company entered into a unit purchase agreement (the “Unit Purchase Agreement”) with certain accredited investors providing for the sale of up to $5,500,000 of 5% secured convertible promissory notes (the “Convertible Notes”), which are convertible into shares of the Corporation’s common stock, and the issuance of warrants to purchase 6,875,000 shares of the Company’s Common Stock (the “Warrants”).
+On August 14, 2017, the Company entered into a unit purchase agreement (the “Unit Purchase Agreement”) with certain accredited investors providing for the sale of up to $5,500,000 of 5% secured convertible promissory notes (the “Convertible Notes”), which are convertible into shares of the Corporation’s common stock, and the issuance of warrants to purchase 1,718,750 shares of the Company’s Common Stock (the “Warrants”).
 The Convertible Notes are convertible into shares of the Company’s Common Stock at the lesser of (i) $0.80 per share or (ii) the closing bid price of the Company’s common stock on the day prior to conversion of the Convertible Note; provided that such conversion price may not be less than $0.40 per share.
-The Warrants have an exercise price of $1.20 per share.
-The Convertible Notes mature on May 31, 2018 and bear interest at the rate of 5% per annum.
-In two closings of the Unit Purchase Agreement, the Company issued all $5,500,000 in Convertible Notes to the investors.
+The Warrants have an exercise price of $4.80 per share.
+In two closings of the Unit Purchase Agreement, the Company issued $5,500,000 in Convertible Notes to the investors.
 The remaining balance of the Convertible Notes were due to mature on May 31, 2018.
 On February 10, 2020, in consideration of the payment of $65,000, the investor agreed to extend the maturity date to September 1, 2021, and the conversion price changed to the lower of, the closing price on the previous days close prior to the conversion request or a maximum conversion price of $1.00 and a floor of $0.80.
 The Company made such payment on February 11, 2020.
 On May 19, 2020, the Company amended the note with the investor to reduce the conversion price to $0.60 per share.
 During the nine months ended September 30, 2020, $999,106 remaining balance of the Convertible Notes and $215,136 of accrued and unpaid interest were converted into 2,023,739 shares of the Company’s Common Stock, and the Company recorded $364,832 of expenses pursuant to the inducement of the conversion terms.

 The entire disclosure for commitments and contingencies.